 California Finance Broker Surety Bond

-The California Department of Business Oversight, Financial Services Division oversees the licensure and regulations of finance brokers, mortgage and other non-bank lenders, payday lenders, mortgage servicers, escrow agents and escrow companies, and other financial service providers.
+The California Department of Business Oversight (also known as the DBO), Financial Services Division oversees the licensure and regulations of finance brokers, mortgage and other non-bank lenders, payday lenders, mortgage servicers, escrow agents and escrow companies, and other financial service providers.

 A finance lender is anyone who makes consumer or commercial loans.